Looking for tips on how to ride Amtrak? Traveling by train in America is actually a viable option – this is what you need to know to survive it.

 European train stations are both architectural wonders and hubs for commuters, locals, and tourists alike.
 I once met a girl from Belgium whose dad commuted via train weekly to work in Luxembourg.
 He felt that Belgian schools were better and wanted to keep his family around Brussels.
 Luckily for him, it didn’t mean he had to compromise his career.

-I’m not saying that taking the train from New York to LA is the absolute best way to travel, but it can be done!
-Follow these tips and you can survive pretty much anything Amtrak throws at you.
+I’m not saying that taking the train from New York to LA is the absolute best way to travel, but traveling by train in America can be done!
+Follow these tips and you can survive anything Amtrak throws at you.

 Here’s how to ride Amtrak with ease: